earthcube/stacIndexer/docs/connectikons.md

 ### FAIR Digital Objects

+> either make the current web site enabled with signposting and or make a new repo that can be placed in zemodo that
+> is also signposted or a FDO object in some manner.
+Would be nice if this was a model that worked for both neon
+> and also the hydrography group as well.

-It is also interesting to explore how this approach, JSON-LD, compares to the STAC approach in the context of FAIR data principles.
+It is also interesting to explore how this approach, JSON-LD, compares to the STAC approach in the context of FAIR data principles and other factors.

+This is, it seems, a simialar issue to the notebooks and research / scholarly objects discusion.

 #### STAC vs. FAIR Digital Objects